FOREX-Dollar ticks up as case for March Fed hike grows

 By Julien Ponthus

-LONDON, Jan 10 (Reuters) - The dollar ticked up on Monday amid rising bets U.S. inflation will bolster the case for higher interest rates while the European Central Bank's dovish stance on rising prices weighed on the euro.
+LONDON, Jan 10 (Reuters) - The dollar ticked up on Monday amid bets that U.S. inflation will bolster the case for higher interest rates, while the European Central Bank's dovish stance on rising prices weighed on the euro.

-The dollar had met with selling late last week after a weaker-than-expected headline U.S. job-creation figure squeezed traders out of long dollar positions.
+The dollar had faced selling late last week after a weaker-than-expected headline U.S. job-creation figure squeezed traders out of long dollar positions.

-But analysts said better-than-expected unemployment numbers and U.S. inflation figures expected to show headline CPI at a red-hot 7% year-on-year on Wednesday, make a good case for interest rates to rise sooner rather than later.
+But analysts said better-than-expected unemployment numbers and U.S. inflation figures, which are expected to show headline CPI at a red-hot 7% year-on-year on Wednesday, make a case for interest rates to rise sooner rather than later.

-"The Fed is likely to feel the pressure from this early additional price pressure and feel compelled to start the hiking cycle even as soon as the March meeting," said Elsa Lignos, Global Head of FX Strategy at RBC Capital Markets.

-Traders have priced an over 90% chance of a rate hike in March according to CME's FedWatch toolFEDWATCH and investors will be waiting for clues from Federal Reserve chair Jerome Powell and governor Lael Brainard who will testify before Senate committees this week.
+Traders have priced a more than 90% chance of a rate hike in March according to CME's FedWatch toolFEDWATCH.
+Investors will be waiting for clues from Federal Reserve chair Jerome Powell and governor Lael Brainard who will testify before Senate committees this week.

-In morning trading in Europe, the dollar index =USD, which measures the greenback against major peers, was up 0.18% at 95.964.
+In midday trading in Europe, the dollar index =USD, which measures the greenback against major peers, was up 0.13% at 95.914.

-The greenback firmed 0.1% on the yen to 115.66 JPY=EBS, close to last week's five-year high of 116.35 in volumes thinned by a holiday in Japan.

-"This morning euro-watchers are dissecting a weekend speech from Isabel Schnabel suggesting that energy transition will pressure inflation and could see the ECB's inflation forecasts revised higher," ING analysts said in a morning note.

-"For the time being, however, the clear and present danger for tighter policy clearly comes from the US right now", they believe, adding they currently expect the ECB to tighten in March 2023.
+For Kit Juckes, a strategist at Societe Generale, investors still generally believe it is too early in the cycle for the central bank to tighten its policy.

+"I think it's a story for the second half of the year and next year", he said, adding that Schnabel's comments could nevertheless be seen as a "warning" on the direction of travel.

-Sterling GBP=D3 was marginally weaker on the dollar, down 0.05% at $1.3591 but has been rallying with bets that the Bank of England (BOE) is likely to be hiking in tandem with the Fed.
-GBP/
+The euro also hit its lowest level against the pound since February 2020 amid bets that the Bank of England (BOE) is likely to be hiking in tandem with the Fed.

 Cryptocurrencies have faced pressure from broad selling in risk assets at the start of this year, but were steady in Asia after bitcoin managed to hold support at $40,000 through weekend trade.